 That said, if many users operate a computer, you can use the Event Viewer to monitor each user’s activities while the device is running.

-Also, it helps users discover errors, information messages, and warnings on their PCs.
+Also, it helps users discover errors, such as blue screens of death (BSODs), information messages, and warnings on their PCs.
 What’s more, you can’t alter, stop, or disable the activities of the Event Viewer altogether because it’s a core Windows service.

 In many cases, you can start troubleshooting any issue on a Windows computer from the Event Viewer.
 However, as a rule of thumb, you don’t need to panic even if there are alarming messages or warnings in the system log.